sal55/langs/Compilertest1.md

 #### Compile Time

-How long it took to took to compile its input.
+How long it took to compile its input.
 These values were not directly comparable, as not all managed the full 2000K lines (or it would have taken too long).

 It is not possible either to extrapolate the times to how long it *would* have taken to compile 2M lines of input, since compile time sometimes increases exponentially.